 Welcome to Dinner Discussions!

-Have fun and don’t let these conversations ever get into negative emotional territory or your family will be less interested in having these types of conversations.
+The most important thing is to have fun and don’t let these conversations ever get into negative emotional territory or your family will be less interested in having these types of conversations in the future.

-After that discussion, you continue on with the card if there is more content or discussion items.
+- After that discussion, continue on with the card if there is more content or discussion items.

-Essentially, you as the parent are leading a fun and engaging discussion for your family around the dinner table.
+Just lead a fun, engaging, and safe discussion for your family around the dinner table.